 Access-Control-Allow-Credentials: true

-// Browser blocks this, but legacy systems may not
+// Browser blocks this, but legacy systems may not2.
+Origin Reflection Vulnerability

 When servers dynamically copy the Origin header value into Access-Control-Allow-Origin without validation, attackers can exploit this from any domain: